24 Extreme values and sensitivity analysis

 \[ \ln T_{ij} = \alpha_0 + \alpha_1 \ln Y_i + \alpha_2 \ln Y_j + \alpha_3 \ln D_{ij} + \ln \eta_{ij} \]

-The reasoning of Call et al. (2018) seems analogous to saying that “prior research shows that when \(y\) is a function of \(X\) the best estimator is OLS with OLS standard errors” (in the sense used in Chapter 5) without noting that such results are applicable to the classical linear model with spherical errors and without justifying that model in the current setting.
+The reasoning of Call et al. (2018) seems analogous to saying that “prior research shows that when \(y\) is a function of \(X\) the best estimator is OLS with OLS standard errors” (in the sense used in Chapter 5) without noting that such results are applicable to the classical linear model with spherical errors and without justifying that model in a setting with different features.

 One concern highlighted by the above discussion is the presence of fundamental asymmetries in the making and checking of claims like those in Call et al. (2018).
 Making such as claim is close to costless; a simple internet search is likely to yield papers supporting the use of a particular estimator in a context that shares features with the authors’ setting.